BirnadinE/squoosh/README.md

 # Privacy

-Squoosh does not send your image to a server.
+to a server.
 All image compression processes locally.

 However, Squoosh utilizes Google Analytics to collect the following: